 Seated outside our main entrance on Goodwin Street is a larger-than-life-size bronze horned lizard created by sculptor Heather Johnson Beary.
 Titled “Library Lizard,” the sculpture was commissioned by the Friends of the Prescott Public Library.
 “Library Lizard” is accompanied by a small sleeping cat, a butterfly and a ladybug at her side, but you have to look very close to find them.

-The door to the courtyard is located on the east side of the library through the café area.
+The door to the courtyard is located on the east side of the library on the 2nd floor of the library near the Book Sale.
 Within is a sculpture of an avid reader, a bronze girl seated on a bench and engrossed in a book.
 This sculpture, “Booked for the Day,” is by artist Dan Hill and was donated by Seymour Petrovsky.

 Outside the South entrance is a mural which starts at the east side of the library lawn, continues under the stairs that lead to the South parking lot and around the corner to the alley that leads from the automated book drop driveway.
 The mural’s theme is “Beyond Words” and it starts with the history of words, includes highlights of the history of Prescott, and ends with a glimpse into the future.
 The project directors were R.E.
 Wall and Maggie Dewar, who are also known as the Mural Mice.
 With help from 800 community members, they created the mural, starting painting it in 2008, and continued throughout the summer of 2009.
 “Beyond Words” celebrates the passage of free knowledge to the public.